What is hemolytic uremic syndrome (HUS)?

-- Cook all hamburgers to at least 155°F. A meat thermometer can help you test your hamburgers.
+- Cook all hamburgers to at least 160°F. A meat thermometer can help you test your hamburgers.

-- In restaurants, always order hamburgers and steaks that are cooked well done so that no pink shows.
+- In restaurants, always order your hamburgers and steaks well done so that no pink shows.

 - Defrost meats in the refrigerator or the microwave.
 Don’t put meat on the counter at room temperature to defrost.

 - Keep raw meat and poultry separate from other foods.
 Use hot water and soap to wash cutting boards and dishes after raw meat and poultry have touched them.

 - Wash all fruits and vegetables thoroughly with clean water before eating them.

 - Refrigerate leftovers right away or throw them away.

 - People with diarrhea should wash their hands with hot water and soap often, and for at least 30 seconds.

 - People who work in day care centers and homes for the elderly should wash their hands often.

 - Don’t swim in dirty lakes or rivers.
 Don’t swim if you have diarrhea.